-Reshaping Your Professional Path: what i learned from clay
+what i learn from clay

 This is what I want for you as my client: